 Experiencing anger is normal.
-People often feel angry in response to being attacked, criticised, insulted, deceived or frustrated.
+People often feel angry in response to being attacked, criticised, insulted or deceived.
 Anger can be useful but it can also be unhelpful and frightening.
 When something makes a person feel angry, adrenalin causes your body to prepare to help protect itself.
 This process means the person has lots of energy to deal with the ‘threat’ but can also make them feel really tense.
 It is important to release this energy and tension, but it can sometimes be difficult to do so in ways that are constructive and helpful.
 Often when people experience anger they find that fighting back (e.g. acting in an aggressive way) or running away (e.g. avoiding a situation) from an experience releases the energy and tension.
 However, behaving in this way can often make things worse for themselves and the people around them.

 Therefore being angry is not a problem – it’s how you manage it.